Skip to content

 If you're admitted to hospital in an emergency, staff should make a diagnosis and agree a treatment plan with you before advising you on how long your stay might be.

-During your stay, staff will discuss your discharge with you.
+During your stay, staff will discuss your discharge with you and your family and carers, where appropriate.
 You shouldn't be sent home from hospital until staff have assessed your immediate needs.
 You might not need formal care and support when you leave, simply advice or support to arrange help with shopping or domestic tasks for a few weeks.

 What will hospital staff do to prepare me for discharge?